vanhoangkha/Networking-fundamentals/Day47_QoS_VoiceLan.md

 - VOICE traffic and DATA traffic used to use entirely separate NETWORKS
     - VOICE TRAFFIC used the PSTN
-    - DATA TRAFFIC used the IP Mạng (Doanh nghiệp WAN, Internet, etc)
+    - DATA TRAFFIC used the IP Network (Doanh nghiệp WAN, Internet, etc)
 - QoS wasn’t necessary as the different kinds of TRAFFIC didn’t compete for BANDWIDTH

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8a21a767-5a93-42bd-a8d4-52453f8a7341)

-- Modern NETWORKS are typically *converged networks* in which IP PHONES, VIDEO TRAFFIC, REGULAR TRAFFIC, etc. all share the same IP Mạng
+- Modern NETWORKS are typically *converged networks* in which IP PHONES, VIDEO TRAFFIC, REGULAR TRAFFIC, etc. all share the same IP Network
 - This enables COST SAVINGS as well as more ADVANCED FEATURES for VOICE and VIDEO TRAFFIC (Example : Collaboration Software like Cisco WebEx, MS Teams, etc)
 - HOWEVER, the different kinds of TRAFFIC now have to compete for BANDWIDTH
-- **QoS** is a set of TOOLS used by Mạng DEVICES to apply different TREATMENT to different PACKETS
+- **QoS** is a set of TOOLS used by Network DEVICES to apply different TREATMENT to different PACKETS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8909efdb-bbbd-4f50-b412-7abe12a3bcef)

 Chất lượng dịch vụ (QoS)

-- QoS is used to manage the following characteristics of Mạng TRAFFIC
+- QoS is used to manage the following characteristics of Network TRAFFIC
     - BANDWIDTH
         - Overall CAPACITY of the LINK (measured in *bits per second*)
         - QoS TOOLS allow you to RESERVE a certain amount of a link’s BANDWIDTH for specific kinds of traffic